Chapter 22:

 “You think hiding me underground would have done any better?”
 Fujiko emerged from the stairwell below the bulkhead.
 “I won’t apologize for disobeying a stupid order.”

 “And I suppose you think what you’re doing now is smart?”
 Reiko scowled.
 “What do you think you’re going to do when they show up?
-What do you think you’ll be able to do, with what power you have now?”
+What can you do, with what power you have now?”

 “So you do know something about me.”

-“I remember, Natsuko,” she whispered, “the ending words of that prayer, our prayer that changed everything.”
+“I remember, Natsuko,” she whispered, “the ending words of your prayer, your prayer that changed everything.”

 Reiko’s heart ignited, and she became everything and everywhere.
 Her body served as a crucible from which molten hot stems rose from the flower painted on her back.
-Each thread carved a path through the imaginarium falling around them and painted them rose pink.
+Each stem carved a path through the imaginarium and painted the skies rose pink.

-As they did, the flickering transparency of peoples and things receded.
-The windows of the prefectural headquarters regained its glossy finish, while the wintry trees and roads below no longer glistened with the dangerous exuberance of being partially cast away from the present.
+The flickering transparency of peoples and things receded.
+The windows beneath her regained their glossy finish, while wintry trees and roads no longer glistened with the dangerous exuberance of being partially cast away from the present.

 “If you’re interested at all in learning how to work as a team, Kazama,” Reiko blinked back sweat falling into her eyes, “my body’s about to overheat.
-It doesn’t hurt it just… makes the even distribution of the imaginarium more difficult.
+It doesn’t hurt it just… makes things more difficult.
 Anything you can do to cool it would help.”

 “Even if I helped, you can’t do this for long,” Fujiko replied.
-“Your body might survive, but at this rate, this imaginarium will consume your Existence Formula.”
+“Your body might survive, but at this rate, the imaginarium will consume your Existence Formula.”

 “I’m not expecting to do this alone,” Reiko said.
 “Your team.
 Section Eight.
 Kobayashi and Fujimoto are down there.
-By now, Kobayashi’s likely figured out what she has to do.
-Even Fujimoto will find the will to help.
+Kobayashi’s likely figured out what she has to do.
+Even Fujimoto will be able to help.
 And you.
 What will you do, Kazama?”

-A glacier crept up Reiko’s body and snaked towards her chest.
+A glacier crept up Reiko’s body.
 The sweat on her brow formed icy stalactites.
 The infernal engine grinding her heart for fuel began to cool.

 A blur of motion raced past the two of them.
 Reiko managed to catch the sight of red shoes and twirling ribbons sailing through the air.